Michael J. Nelson: Post-MST3K

-In 2016, Nelson and David Berge started the podcast Like Trees Walking.
-They look at life and faith from a Christian perspective, with a lightly humorous, offbeat approach.

 Since 2017, he has created, with Conor Lastowka, the podcast 372 Pages We'll Never Get Back, which analyses books of contested quality.

 Personal life

 Nelson has described the role of Christianity in his family as "the very centerpiece of our lives.
 We're heavily involved in our church, my wife works with youth groups and churches as her profession, and almost every career and life decision I make depends upon it."
 He studies Christian apologetics and cites William Lane Craig and C.S.
 Lewis as influences.

-Nelson has suffered from chronic debilitating headaches for most of his adult life; he wrote a short piece about his experience for the New York Times in 2007.
+Nelson has experienced chronic debilitating headaches for most of his adult life; he wrote a short piece about his experience for The New York Times in 2007.